decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 * `response_mode`
   * REQUIRED.
 MUST be `post`.
 Self-Issued OP Response will be sent as an HTTP POST request.
 * `client_id`
   * REQUIRED.
 MUST be a DID of a Verifier/RP.
-MUST use DID method ION.
 * `redirect_uri`
   * REQUIRED.
 URI where the response will be sent.
 * `nonce`